-Here’s a question that that came over the transom:
+Here’s a question that that came to us at The Future Journalism Project:

 I’m a journalism student currently working on an essay where the question is “Are citizen journalists and bloggers ‘real journalists’?”